 There are certain reasons identified for DOR, which include chemotherapy, radiotherapy, genetic mutations, ovarian surgeries, tubal surgery, smoking, autoimmune disease, galactosemia, mumps, and other idiopathic conditions.

-Most of the chemotherapy-induced diminished ovarian reserve is caused due to primordial follicle collapse, however, this effect is observed in drug and dose-dependent manner.
+Most of the chemotherapy-induced diminished ovarian reserve is caused due to primordial follicle collapse.

 There is no treatment available to treat age-related diminished ovarian reserve, even no preventive measure can control DOR.

 Assisted reproductive technology is the only option that can be applied to women with DOR to support a pregnancy.